jonech/tic-tac-toe/README.md

 <h1>About</h1>
 * tic-tac-toe for 2 players.
-* Win by capturing the whole row, or the whole column.
+* Win by capturing the whole row, column or diagonal.
-* Doesn't work diagonally (yet).

 <h3>Require:</h3>